ArianDilfanian/Toxic-Comment-Classification-Multi-Label-NLP/README.md

 The dataset used in this project is publicly available at Kaggle: [Jigsaw Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

 ## 🏋️‍♂️ Model Training
 The model was trained from scratch using the dataset provided by the challenge.
-Detailed training steps, including preprocessing, training, and evaluation, can be found in the `Toxicity2.ipynb` file.
+Detailed training steps, including preprocessing, training (recurrent neural network Lstm and sigmoid), and evaluation, can be found in the `Toxicity2.ipynb` file.

 ## 💪 Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue for suggestions or improvements.